kchia/ai-work-categorizer/docs/brainstorm/part-2/2_solution_approaches_comparison.md

 **4. De-risked MVP Path**

 - **Start with $500k, 3-month MVP** (post-call automation only)
-- Proves 32.7x ROI in A/B test
+- Proves 20-48x ROI range (baseline: 29x) in A/B test
+- Even conservative scenario delivers 20x return
 - If successful → Expand to full $1.5M build (pre-call + real-time)
 - If not → Pivot to Solution 1 or 4 with minimal sunk cost